 1. Determine job requirements

-Start with a needs analysis.
+When you consider your best hiring practices, start with a needs analysis.
 For example, what type of education is needed?
 In lieu of education, is there a certificate program that’s useful?
 Is there an amount of experience that’s needed?
 Does industry knowledge help?
 What software programs are necessary to do the job?

 And what do you need this position to do?
 It doesn’t mean other duties can’t be included – but what’s essential and what’s not?
 For instance, is it really necessary for the employee to regularly lift 20 pounds or more?
 If not, this could be included as a nonessential duty.